Fay Kelton: Biography

-Having moved from Melbourne to Sydney the previous year, she also performed on the ABC radio serial Blue Hills (as well as Danse Macabre and Forests of the Night) and in the Hugh Leonard farce "The Patrick Pearce Motel".
+Having moved from Melbourne to Sydney the previous year, she also performed on the ABC radio serial Blue Hills (as well as commercial radio serials Danse Macabre and Forests of the Night) and in the Hugh Leonard farce The Patrick Pearce Motel.
 She was working seven days a week and up to 16 hours a day.
 In 1974, she had a leading role in the televised play The Misanthrope.

 Kelton guest starred in Ryan, Matlock Police, Division 4 and Power Without Glory.
 In 1981, she was cast as Alison Page on the soap opera Prisoner.
 Her character was introduced as a troubled housewife who is sent to prison for shoplifting.
 Despondent over the separation from her family and bullying from the other women, especially Doreen Burns (Colette Mann), she attempts suicide.
 Kelton later returned to stage acting and performed for the Northside Theatre Company in Sydney for much of the 1980s.

 After a five-year absence from television, she appeared on A Country Practice in 1986 and the television miniseries Emma: Queen of the South Seas in 1988.
 In 1994, she had a recurring role as Anne Harris on Home and Away.
 She returned to acting once more to guest star on All Saints in 2001.